cashapp/misk/misk-policy/README.md

 Ensure that your configuration sets up the required baseURL.
 Optionally, you may also use unix domain sockets to communicate with OPA.
-The unix socket may cause failures when doing locally development, especially as developers use different laptop environments, so you may want to set up the unixSocket option for staging and prod only.
+The unix socket may cause failures when doing local development, especially as developers use different laptop environments, so you may want to set up the unixSocket option for staging and prod only.